Skip to main content

 Ricardo Amador

-Ricardo Amador (he/him) is a sophomore at John Muir College majoring in Data Science.
+Ricardo Amador (he/him) is a junior at John Muir College majoring in Data Science.
 Although he originally planned to major in Computer Science, during the summer before high school junior year, Ricardo participated in the LUCIR Study and, as a result, discovered Data Science.
 This study, taking place in his hometown of Salinas, CA, aimed to find out if conventional cleaning products were harmful to health, specifically the health of Latinas and their families in his community.
 Ricardo and his team not only found that many conventional cleaning products contained carcinogens and endocrine disruptors that were toxic and harmful but also identified cleaner, healthier products and educated his community about making better decisions when cleaning their homes.
 This study resonated deeply with Ricardo and he hopes that, with the field of Data Science, he will be able to conduct more similar studies and make a positive impact on his Latinx community.

 • Kaitlyn Butcher